dpsutton/resize-window/readme.md

 for 5 lines at once.
 - `b`: Resize the window horizontally like scrolling backward.
 Use `B` for 5 lines at once.
-- `r`: reset window layout to standard
+- `w`: Cycle through windows so that you can adjust other window panes.
+Use `W` to cycle in the opposite direction.
-- `w`: cycle through windows so that you can adjust other window panes. `W` cycles in the opposite direction.
+- `e`: Even the size of the windows.
-- `2`: create a new horizontal split
+- `2`: Split the window horizontally.
-- `3`: create a new vertical split
+- `3`: Split the window vertically.
-- `0`: delete the current window
+- `0`: Delete the current window.
-- `k`: kill all buffers and put window config on the stack
+- `k`: Delete other windows and save the state on the stack.
 - `s`: Save the state on the stack so you may restore it later.
-- `y`: make the window configuration according to the last config pushed onto the stack
+- `y`: Restore to a previous saved state.
-- `?`: Display menu listing commands
+- `?`: Display the help menu listing commands.

 The best part of this is that resize-window keeps listening for more keystrokes until it doesn't recognize input.
 So you don't have to make